 REPLICATION-SLAVE privilege.
 This

 instances.
-Connect to server s1 and issue the following
+To disable binary logging, connect to server s1 and

 mysql> SET SQL_LOG_BIN=0;